HigherOrderCO/Kind/DOCUMENTATION.md

 | `new(T) t`        | Constructs an instance of a `T` with value `t`           |
 | `use(t)`          | Consumes self-type `t`, so its type can access its value |

 Self Types allow a type to access *its own value*.
-This allows us to do encode inductive datatypes with lambdas, as will be explained later.
+This allows us to do encode inductive datatypes with lambdas.
+Since the language features syntax-sugars for those, you probably won't need to use self-types directly, but it gives us some interesting type-level powers, as will be explained later.

 Annotation
 ----------